 Basic hand tools are required, including a utility knife, pliers, hammer, electrical screwdrivers, adjustable spanners and wrenches together with power tools such as a cordless drill and reciprocating saw.

-Before carrying out any work all electrical power must be disconnected to the unit and ensure all isolators and teh mains supply is locked off to prevent power being re-insatlled.
+Before carrying out any work all electrical power must be disconnected to the unit and ensure all isolators and the mains supply is locked off to prevent power being re-insatlled.

 Refrigeration coils contain gas at high pressure.
 A qualified technician must be engaged to recover the refrigerant gas, ('F' gas), when disposing equipment in accordance with 'F' gas regulations.